mariobecerra/mariobecerra.github.io/_pages/03_other stuff.md

 ### 2018

+* "The Handmaid's Tale" by Margaret Atwood
+* "The Silkworm" by Robert Galbraith / J.K.
+Rowling
 * "The Cuckoo's Calling" by Robert Galbraith / J.K.
 Rowling
 * "To Kill a Mockingbird" by Harper Lee
 * "The Mystery Knight" by George R.R.
 Martin